domain-protect/terraform-aws-domain-protect/SECURITY.md

 # Reporting Security Issues

-The domain-protect team and community take security bugs in Electron seriously.
+The domain-protect team and community take security bugs seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/domain-protect/terraform-aws-domain-protect/security/advisories/new) tab.